makeabilitylab/physcomp/electronics/series-parallel.md

 ## Activity

 Come up with two series resistor circuits and two parallel resistor circuits.
-Using what you've learned, solve for *current* in each circuit.
+Using what you've learned, manually solve for *current* in each circuit (either on pencil+paper or digitally).
 Show your step-by-step work.
 Check your work by building a simulation in [CircuitJS](https://www.falstad.com/circuit/circuitjs.html).

 In your prototyping journals, include a sketch of the circuit (can be a smartphone picture of paper+pencil), your manual work to solve for current $$I$$ (again, can be paper+pencil), and a screenshot of the [CircuitJS](https://www.falstad.com/circuit/circuitjs.html) circuit along with a direct link.
 (Remember, you can create a CircuitJS link by going to File -> Export as Link).